muhammetkocak0/How-to-run-shell-scripts-at-boot-time-as-root-on-Arrow-OS-without-Magisk/README.md

-# How to run shell scripts at boot time as root on Arrow OS without Magisk
+# How to run shell scripts at boot time as root on Custom Roms(Arrow OS, LineageOS, Pixel Experience, Paranoid Android, GrapheneOS, Evolution X etc.) without Magisk

 ## Step 1
 ### go to /system/etc/init and create a file named myscript.rc with following content: